Dream state: Sleepwalking around El Explorador

-The premise of El Explorador is simple: a clean open garden in an idyllic hillside location overlooking Boquete allowing visitors the chance to soak up the cleansing highlands atmosphere.
+The premise of El Explorador is simple: the open garden lets visitors soak up the cleansing highlands atmosphere.
 Its philosophy seems to run thus: ‘La felicidad no se encuentra… se construye dia a dia.’
 Happiness is not found… it is built day by day.

 In El Explorador’s case, happiness is built as if channelled from a fever dream.
-The short climb into the garden indicates something different is on the horizon: a series of flower pots, each decorated with wide-eyed grins, add a slightly disconcerting edge to proceedings and as I reached the garden itself I stood transfixed as the ethereal strains of a Debussy melody ebbed and flowed.
-Lost in a daydream and with not a soul in sight I swayed gently in time to the passing breeze as El Explorador begun to cast its spell.
+The short climb into the garden indicates something different is on the horizon: a series of flower pots, each decorated with wide-eyed grins, add a slightly disconcerting edge to proceedings.
+As I reached the garden itself I stood transfixed as the ethereal strains of a Debussy melody ebbed and flowed.
+Lost in a daydream I swayed gently to the passing breeze as El Explorador begun to cast its spell.